slayernyte/complete-intro-to-react/README.md

 notes:
  - hand pick plugins for prod for when using babel
  - radium - css in jsx, styles are inline in the end
+ - React router does not speak json natively